SimonENGR/NPB-SOEN341_Project_W25/README.md

   5) Running the code.
-     Go back to "chatapp", then open the terminal.
+     Go back to the "chatapp" folder, then open the terminal.
      Run the command below:
      ```
      npm start